Managing Your Project Budget Using PSA Software

 Today, we are going to share with you the best practices for creating a project budget.

-7 steps for creating and monitoring a project budget
+7 steps for creating and monitoring a project budget, with help from PSA software

 1. Define the project scope

-Start with a clear outline of the project’s scope.
-This foundation helps determine the necessary resources, time, and costs for each phase of the project.
+Start with clear project scope in your PSA tool.
+This foundation drives resourcing plans, time and expense estimates, and costs for each phase.
 A well-defined scope prevents misunderstandings, aligns stakeholders, and sets the path for accurate cost planning.

-Divide the project into smaller, manageable tasks, and assign detailed costs for each one.
+Divide work into manageable tasks in your PSA and assign detailed costs for each.
 This includes estimating labor, materials, equipment, and overhead expenses.
-Breaking costs into smaller parts offers more transparency and makes it easier to track where potential savings or overruns could happen.
+Breaking costs into smaller parts offers more transparency and makes it easier to track areas like time and expenses where potential savings or overruns could happen.

 3. Estimate costs

-Cost estimation is essential for a successful project budget.
-Use data from past projects, industry standards, or expert advice to forecast expenses.
+Cost estimation is essential: use historicals from your PSA tool, industry benchmarks, or expert input to forecast time and expenses.
 Consider variables like inflation, labor rates, and material costs that could impact the budget.
-Proper estimation helps avoid budget overruns and ensures alignment with the project’s goals.
+Proper estimation helps avoid overruns and aligns delivery and finance tooling in your PSA platform.

 4. Include contingency reserves